exek/react-redux-router-test1/README.md

 # About app

 Sample app to test knowledge of react, redux, react-router, async api.
-[Demo here](https://react-redux-router-test1.herokuapp.com/)
+[Demo here(can take ~20 seconds to init the server)](https://react-redux-router-test1.herokuapp.com/)

 ## Description(in Russian)